17 Sept 21 – The Waterpark

 ‘Mover idiota’ said the tanned Spaniard and blew his whistle, gesturing aggressively with his arms.

-I clenched and pushed off and disappear over the precipice, never to be seen…
+I clenched, pushed off and disappeared over the precipice, never to be seen…

-Wait, you know what, it wasn’t that bad and I actually enjoyed it.
+You know what, it wasn’t that bad, in fact, I actually enjoyed it.
 And got a free colonic irrigation, so it was all good.
-I adjusted my speedos back into position and gestured to Diane, I was going again
+I adjusted my speedos back into position and gestured to Diane, that I was going again.

 I think I heard her say from three pools away.